 The crazy thing about this deal is that because it is 4 units it will be appraised based on sale comps.
 The market for these types of properties has been out of control, so it would most likely appraise for the sale price.
 The buyer will only learn that he or she overpaid in 3-5 years.

 All of the above is what I call paper napkin analysis, which is only useful for a first level filter when looking at properties.
 We use sophisticated tools to include all expense categories and numbers that are based on detailed analysis and years of experience, but only after a property passes a sniff test.
 Unfortunately, a hot real estate market drives many realty TV watchers and folks with more money than sense to overpay.

 There are many other ways to use to use the cap rate in evaluating properties, so I would suggest going on Zillow or LoopNet and finding a few investment properties to test the math.
 It becomes much easier the more you analyze, and you will eventually be able to quickly determine which deals are worth looking into.

-In closing, learning how a cap rate is calculated will help you go a long way in understanding how to value investment grade properties.
-It even more important to be thorough in your analysis and realize that it’s just one tool to master.
+Learning how a cap rate is calculated will help you go a long way in valuating investment grade properties.
+It is even more important to be thorough in your analysis and realize that it’s just one tool to master.
 Here are the formulas we discussed to practice with: